Greaver77/valkyrie/Booting-Up-Valkyrie.md

 [[images/under_construction.png]]

 This page will go through the full process of turning on the robot and getting everything running so you may run your own ROS controller to move the robot.
-IF you are not familiar with the terms listed in the [glossary of terms](Glossary Of Terms) page
+You should first make sure you are familiar with the terms listed on the [glossary of terms](Glossary Of Terms) page, as this page will use a number of the terms listed there.

 **Power On Valkyrie**
+The first step in powering on the robot is to turn on the power sources.
+These are located in your juice box.
+To turn them on, flip the switches on both the low voltage and high voltage sources to on.
+Once the LED display reads "OFF"(should take a couple seconds) you can press the "OUT" button which will fully start the power source.